 1916 August 15:

 - The first binding contract between the United Mine Workers of America and the Southern Wyoming Coal Operations was reached and became effective in the Hanna mines.
-The agreement was entered into by the parties covering wages and working conditions in local fields of Southern Wyoming by and between representatives of the United Mine Workers of America, District No. 22, and the Southern Wyoming Coal Operators, for a two year period beginning September 1, 1916 and ending August 31, 1918.
-The agreement definitely understood and was agreed upon that the contract was based on an eight-hour day.
+The agreement was entered into by the parties' covering wages and working conditions in local fields of Southern Wyoming by and between representatives of the United Mine Workers of America, District No. 22, and the Southern Wyoming Coal Operators, for a two-year period beginning September 1, 1916 and ending August 31, 1918.
+In this agreement it was definitely understood and was agreed upon that the contract was based on an eight-hour day.

 1916 August 19:

 - The first annual First Aid Competition was held at Rock Springs, Wyoming at the baseball park.
 Miners from Hanna participated.

 - The Union Pacific Coal Company began using Mechanical Equipment in the No. 4 Mine for Mining Coal: The Thew Loading Shovels and Joy Loading Machines were now being used.

 - The United States entered World War I.

 - Sixty-four young men from Hanna were drafted and served in World War I.